0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Forest/Forest.md

 1. we look for interesting files in user profiles --> nothing
 2. we check for interesting directories in `c:\` --> nothing
-3. we check processes --> nothing intereting there
+3. we check processes --> nothing interesting there
 4. we check services --> access denied
 5. we run systeminfo to get information on the kernel --> access denied
 6. we check for saved creds with `cmdkey /list` --> nothing